Core Concepts

 This document defines the core concepts and terminology used throughout the Noderr Protocol documentation.

-Automated Trading Engine (ATE)
+Autonomous Trading Engine (ATE)

 Self-Sovereign Architecture